 In the north east corner of Dorset sits the ancient landscape of Cranborne Chase.
-High on it’s chalk hills, wander through the spiritual environments scattered with Bronze Age barrows.
-Explore the large earthworks of an Iron Age settlement to then join the footsteps of Roman soldiers on Ackling Dyke.
+High on its chalk hills, wander through the spiritual environment crossed by a mysterious Neolithic causeway.
+Discover Bronze Age burial mounds, explore the large earthworks of an Iron Age settlement and join the footsteps of Roman soldiers on Ackling Dyke.
+Enjoy the bluebell filled woodlands, in the right season, before delving down into the valley of a little chalk Winterborne stream as it meanders past lonely farmsteads on the way to meet the River Allen.

 Distance: 6.5 miles/10.5 km